aai-institute/pyDVL/CONTRIBUTING.md

 no space).
 Alas,
 because of when mkdocs-bibtex enters the pipeline, it won't process docstrings.
 For module documentation, we manually inject html into the markdown files.
-For example, in `pydvl.value.shapley.montecarlo` we have:
+For example, in `pydvl.valuation.methods.shapley` we have:

 ```markdown
 """